 Questions or concerns about the vaccine side effects?
 Check with your family physician.

 Why should I get the vaccine?

-By getting vaccinated, you are reducing your risk of disease, severe complications, being hospitalized, and even death.
+Getting vaccinated doesn’t prevent you from becoming ill.
+You can still get sick and have symptoms.
+But it will reduce your risk of severe disease, complications, being hospitalized, and even death.
 Getting vaccinated protects others around you who may not be able to get the vaccine yet (like kids).
-Reducing the risk of disease also helps prevent overwhelming the health care system when cases become severe.
+Reducing the risk of severe disease also helps prevent overwhelming the health care system.

 Is it possible to get COVID-19 from the vaccine?